-A convention for indicating positive sign conventions for measurements is included in Annex A of the draft AIAA Flight Dynamics Model Exchange Standard [AIAA11].
+A convention for indicating positive sign conventions for measurements is included in Annex A of ANSI/AIAA S-119-2011 Flight Dynamics Model Exchange Standard [AIAA11].
 These acronyms, if applicable, should be used whenever possible to enhance communications.

 6.5.6.
 Units-of-measure abbreviation